-One or more of the directors have benefited from qualifying third party indemnity provisions in place during the financial period and subject to the conditions set out in section 234 of the Companies Act 2006.
+One or more of the directors have benefited from qualifying third party indemnity provisions in place during the financial year in respect of this entity and subject to the conditions set out in section 234 of the Companies Act 2006.
 Such qualifying third party indemnity provisions remain in force as at the date of approving the directors' report.